On robustness of Spectral R\'{e}nyi divergence: Spectral R e nyi divergence

-The name of this class comes from the fact that the class is induced by the limit of the probabilistic R\'{e}nyi divergence between stationary Gaussian processes, which was pointed out by \cite{Vajda1989}.
-That is, if two densities $p_{n}$ and $\tilde{p}_{n}$ are Gaussian, the following holds for $\alpha\in(0,1]$:
+The name of this class stems from the fact that the class is induced by the limit of the probabilistic R\'{e}nyi divergence between stationary Gaussian processes, as pointed out by \cite{Vajda1989}.
+More precisely, if $p_n$ and $\tilde{p}_n$ are the joint densities of $n$ consecutive observations of two zero-mean stationary Gaussian processes with spectral densities $S$ and $\tilde{S}$, respectively, then for $\alpha\in(0,1]$, we have

 where $D_{\alpha}[\,p_{n}\, :\, \tilde{p}_{n}\,]$ is the (probabilistic) $\alpha$-R\'{e}nyi divergence: